adioshun/gitBook_DeepDrive/paper2015-mvcnn.md

 간단한 멀티뷰를 이용하는 방법은 `A simple way to use multiple views is to`
 - generate a 2D image descriptor per each view,
 - then use the individual descriptors directly for recognition tasks based on some voting or alignment scheme.

+예
-- 예: For example, a naıve approach would be to average the individual descriptors, treating all the views as equally important.
+- a naıve approach would be to average the individual descriptors, treating all the views as equally important.

-Alternatively, if the views are rendered in a reproducible order, one could also concatenate the 2D descriptors of all the views.
+- 반대로, Alternatively, if the views are rendered in a reproducible order, one could also concatenate the 2D descriptors of all the views.

 Unfortunately,aligning a 3D shape to a canonical orientation is hard and sometimes ill-defined.